 When Sergeant Overberg arrived at the pharmacy just before 10 p.m., the owner, Howard Lawson, a clerk, and several customers were inside.
-He went behind the prescription counter, set his .38 caliber Colt revolver on a table top next to him, and began his stakeout.
+He went behind the prescription counter, set his .38 caliber Colt revolver (serial number 449325) on a tabletop next to him, and began his stakeout.

 Unfortunately, due to the robber’s quiet demeanor and a noisy fan, Sergeant Overberg never realized a robbery was in progress.
 All seemed quiet to him as he read a law enforcement publication.
 Lawson, in a low tone, warned him; “He’s here for God’s sake!
 He’s here!”

 Besides his wife, Agnes, Sergeant Overberg left two daughters, Carole Ann (2¾ years) and Kathleen Alice (7 months).
 His funeral took place at Ihlendorf Funeral Home at 4400 Montgomery Road.
-The honor guard included Norwood Patrolmen Carl Brinkman and Carl Merckel.
+The Guards of Honor included Norwood Patrolmen Carl Brinkman and Carl Merckel.
 Pallbearers were Sergeant Oakley Wilson and Patrolmen Louis Purdy, William Bullock, Richard Stone, George Flick, and Harold Davis.
 The funeral Mass was celebrated by Father Cornelius Berning on July 11, 1942, at St. Elizabeth Church and was attended by roughly 700 people.
-The funeral procession consisted of some 50 cars.
-Sergeant Overberg was laid to rest in St. Mary’s Cemetery.
+The funeral procession consisted of about fifty cars.
+Sergeant Overberg was laid to rest in Section 18 of St. Mary’s Cemetery, St. Bernard, OH.
 Agnes joined him there 42 years later in 1984.